 A little about us.

-Dr. Richard Lester is a the STI lead at the BCCDC and is the founder and chief medical lead for WelTel.
+Dr. Richard Lester is the founder and chief medical lead for WelTel.
 Richard designed and lead the original RCT that showed that two-way SMS communication with patients could improve health outcomes (Lancet 2010).
 Richard is trained as an infectious disease physician, and completed a five year research fellowship in innate immunology in Kenya.
 Richard has been successful in acquiring grants at the highest level and honour including the PEPFAR/CDC, the NIH and Grand Challenges Canada.
 He is also engaged at the highest global level and has presented WelTel’s program and scale up plan to the W.H.O, the offices of the Global Health Coordinator (OGAC) in DC, the Economist Health Care in Africa conference, and many international mHealth summits and conferences.

 Gabrielle Serafini DC, lived and worked in Africa for over 13 years.
 She has extensive experience in fundraising, and was an assistant to the director during the conceptual and development phase of WolaNani, an HIV/AIDS organization in South Africa that tackled complex issues in the early days of the epidemic.
 Gabrielle also works in the healthcare field and has a holistic and comprehensive perspective around health of both individual and community.